THE HEART OF THE CHRISTIAN ERROR

 The rewards go to the victorious saints, not to the losers.

-We understand from the Scriptures, therefore, that we must be counted worthy of the Kingdom of God.
+Therefore, we know from the Scriptures that we must be counted worthy of the Kingdom of God.
 It is not enough to “accept Christ” as a matter of religious form.
-We have to receive Christ into our life in totality, turn away from our pursuit of the world, take up our cross of self-denial, and set out each day to do the will of Christ.
+We must receive Christ into our life in totality, turn away from our pursuit of the world, take up our cross of self-denial, and set out each day to do the will of Christ.

 Nothing short of this is worthy of the Kingdom of God.
 Nothing short of this will be permitted in the Kingdom of God.